 Collaboration is crucial

-Naturally, our business units also regularly explore the sustainable packaging market and share experiences from testing and implementing new solutions with each other.
-In recent years, we have introduced a range of new and more sustainable packaging solutions.
+Internally, our business units also continuously examine the market for sustainable packaging solutions and share experiences from testing and implementing new solutions with each other.
+In recent years, we have introduced a number of new and more sustainable packaging.
+Explore them below.

 In Denmark, we reduced the volume of plastic for meat trays by making around 6.5 million trays 10 per cent thinner.
 At the same time, we increased the volume of recycled PET plastic to 90 per cent, and if the trays are sorted correctly, the volume of new plastic produced may